rubymonsters/ruby-for-beginners/source/11-writing_classes/04-attribute_writers.md

 Imagine in our application a person not only needs a name, but also a password.
-However, let's also imagine that, at the time of the creation of a new person object, this password is not yet known.
+However, let's also imagine that, at the time of the creation of a new person instance, this password is not yet known.
 (Who would give a toddler an email password anyway?)

 Instead we want to be able to tell the person object about its email password